 This page is located at https://gitlab.com/profile/applications.
 You can also reach it through GitLab's menus:

-- In the upper right corner, click your profile picture and choose "Settings."
+- Click your profile picture and choose "Settings."

 This page has a list of applications and a form for adding new ones.
 The form has two text fields and some checkboxes.